 Could a Creditor Lift the Automatic Stay?

-Although the automatic stay prohibits creditors from continuing their collection efforts, there are certain circumstances under which a creditor could ask the court to remove or “lift” the stay.
+The automatic stay prohibits creditors from continuing their collection efforts; however, there are certain circumstances under which a creditor could ask the court to remove or “lift” the stay.
 This is typically true of a creditor who has a lien on your property, although any creditor has the right to request that an automatic stay be lifted.

-Your creditor’s request to lift the automatic stay may be granted if:
+Your creditor’s request to lift the automatic stay may be granted if you have:

 What if a Creditor Violates the Automatic Stay?

-If a creditor violates the stay by continuing their collection efforts, attempting to seize your property, or garnishing your wages, they can be penalized by the court.
-Anyone who willfully violates the stay in your bankruptcy case can be held liable for actual damages caused by the violation and, in some cases, even punitive damages.
+If a creditor violates the stay by continuing their collection efforts, attempting to seize your property, or garnishing your wages, the court can penalize them.
+The court can also hold liable anyone who willfully violates the stay in your bankruptcy case for actual damages caused by the violation and, in some cases, even punitive damages.

 Call Allmand Law Firm, PLLC for More Information